1988 Tompkins Square Park riot: Riot

-First signs of trouble
+Initial rally and protests

 Though the park was a de facto homeless shelter, some residents considered the police department's actions an attempt to take the park away from the public.
 Protests were organized and a rally called for July 31.
 That night, police entered the park in response to alleged noise complaints, and by the end of the call several civilians and six officers were treated for injuries, and four men were arrested on charges of reckless endangerment and inciting to riot.
 Sarah Lewison, an eyewitness, said the protest was over rumors of a midnight curfew at the park and another witness, John McDermott, said the police provoked the melee.
 Angry organizers planned another rally for August 6.

-A rematch: August 6
+Escalation

-The police were there to meet the protesters.
+On August 6, police were present to meet the protesters.
 "It's time to bring a little law and order back to the park and restore it to the legitimate members of the community," said Captain McNamara.
 "We don't want to get into a situation where we under-police something like this and it turns into a fiasco."

 The city was on edge and in the midst of this, the park was turned into what Times reporter McFadden described as a bloody "war zone."
 Around 11:30 p.m., 150 or 200 (police estimates were 700) protesters came through the St. Mark's Place entrance to the park, holding banners proclaiming "Gentrification is Class War".
 By the time dawn broke, 38 people, including reporters and police officers, suffered injuries.
 In total, nine people were arrested on riot, assault and other charges, and six complaints of police brutality were logged with the Civilian Complaint Review Board.